28th July, 2016

 After all, my accountant seemed happy.

 At about that time I started working with McDonalds franchisees.
 Wow, these guys were really smart!
 They knew how to read a Profit and Loss (P&L) report; they drilled down into every line and actually used it to improve their business.

 So what are the secrets that make it easy to read a P&L report?

 Firstly, let me explain how P&Ls are put together; then we will talk about how to drive your P&L.

 Generating a P&L report from your online accounting software is relatively straightforward.
 Use the help function to navigate your way through it.
-If you’re using MYOB Essentials, here’s a handy guide.
+If you’re using MYOB Business accounting software, here’s a handy guide.

 The first line is always your Sales, excluding GST.
 It’s the only place to start, because if you do not have sales you do not have a business.